TCG Card Grading 101: Is It Worth It?

 What It Really Costs

 The sticker price is never the whole price.
-Grading fees are tiered by how fast you want the card back and how valuable it is, and 2026 brought price increases across the board, so always confirm current rates on the company's site before submitting.
+Grading fees are tiered by how fast you want the card back and how valuable it is, and 2026 brought steep price increases, so always confirm current rates on the company's site before submitting.
 As a rough 2026 picture for entry-level "bulk/value" service:

 Now add the costs nobody puts on the headline:

-• Membership — some PSA tiers require a paid membership (around $99/year), spread across however many cards you submit.
+- Membership — some PSA tiers require its Collectors Club membership (around $149/year), spread across however many cards you submit.

-• Supplies — penny sleeves and semi-rigid card holders to ship safely (cheap in bulk, but not free).
+- Supplies — penny sleeves and semi-rigid card holders to ship safely (cheap in bulk, but not free).
+(Our storage & protection guide covers exactly how to prep a submission.)

 Turnaround is the other hidden cost.
-Cheap PSA tiers can run 65–95 business days, and the clock doesn't even start until they receive, open, and log your order — receiving alone has recently added around 15 business days.
-SGC and CGC's express options are faster but cost more.
+Cheap PSA bulk tiers can run around 95 business days — roughly four and a half calendar months — and the clock doesn't even start until they receive, open, and log your order, which has recently added around 15 business days on its own.
+CGC and SGC have faster express options, but they cost more.
 If you're grading to sell into a hot market, that wait is real risk: the price can move before your slab comes back.

 The "Is It Worth It?"
 Math